Avoiding Wordiness: How to Improve Your Writing

 In this article, we would like to provide you with several recommendations on how to avoid redundancy in your texts, refine them easily, and turn everything wordy concise.
 Since it is a school/college where you face various text-related assignments most frequently, our guide will be focused mostly on academic papers, and we will offer a set of useful advice and tips for students.

-Getting rid of wordiness is one of the toughest parts of writing and proofreading, especially when you're doing academic work
+Getting rid of wordiness is one of the toughest parts of writing and proofreading, especially when you're creating something academic.

-.
 When you're struggling to just get words down on the page, using too many words is often the last thing on your mind.
 But no matter what you're writing, using fewer words to say more is always better than using more words to say less.
-So, next time you're about to hand in a research paper, essay, or lab report, take the time to edit for conciseness and clarity using these five rules of wordiness.

 - "it's possible that..." (replace with "might" or "maybe")

-The author of the article might have been mistaken, but because he has not fixed the mistake yet, it seems unlikely.
+The author of the article might have been mistaken, but because he has not fixed the mistake yet, it is unlikely.
 (21 words)

 As a result of exposure to the smoke, there's a chance that many of the firefighters will need to go to the hospital.
 (23 words)